In this post, we’ll cover some do’s and don’ts of planning legendary charity events.

 Organizations analyzed within the Top Nonprofits study of the P2P Top 30 can be divided into four categories based on software usage.

-At the time of the report, 73.3% employ Double the Donation’s matching gift automation solution, 360MatchPro.
+At the time of the report, 73.3% employ Double the Donation’s matching gift automation solution, Double the Donation Matching.
 Meanwhile, 16.7% use HEPdata tools, and 3.3% use Amply software.
 The remaining 6.7% of organizations did not seem to use any dedicated matching gift tools.

 The following chart from the report helps visualize the findings: